windedge/compose-table/.github/GUIDE.md

 3. After creating the Release, the `publish.yml` workflow will be automatically triggered, which will:
    - Build the project (including the iOS platform)
    - Sign the build artifacts using GPG
-   - Publish all artifacts to Maven Central using the `com.vanniktech.maven.publish` plugin
+   - Publish all artifacts to Maven Central using the `com.vanniktech.maven.publish` plugin 0.34.0 via the `publishToMavenCentral` task

 ### Manual Publishing